-Orthopedics (bones)
+Orthopedics Bones

 Note to referring Primary Care Physicians: Our Centers act as a dispensary for your prescription of hyperbaric oxygen therapy.
 Our Center's Medical Director's role is to assist you or your patient to overcome problems that may be vexing and temporary but helped by HBOT.
 Our Center's goal is to keep your patient in your care as their Primary Physician.

-* All HBOT Tx., including your complimentary first Tx. must have a physician's Rx.
+Special discounts apply through ALL of 2012 - YOUR FIRST TRETMENT IS FREE - All HBOT Tx., including your complimentary first Tx. must have a physician's Rx

 For unbiased and comprehensive information from another independent site hyperbaric-oxygen-info.com